enkidevs/curriculum/go/intro/intro-to-fmt-package/intro-to-fmt.md

 func Sscanln()
 ```

-In this workout we will discuss the `Print`, `Println`, `Printf`, and `Sprintf` functions, what they are used for and how they differ from each other.
+For now, we will discuss the `Print`, `Println`, `Printf`, and `Sprintf` functions, what they are used for and how they differ from each other.

 ---
 ## Practice